Data Matrix: Food industry

 Data Matrix codes are used in the food industry in autocoding systems to prevent food products being packaged and dated incorrectly.
 Codes are maintained internally on a food manufacturers database and associated with each unique product, e.g. ingredient variations.
 For each product run the unique code is supplied to the printer.
 Label artwork is required to allow the 2D Data Matrix to be positioned for optimal scanning.
 For black on white codes testing isn't required unless print quality is an issue, but all color variations need to be tested before production to ensure they are readable.

 Art

 In May 2006 a German computer programmer, Bernd Hopfengärtner, created a large Data Matrix in a wheat field (in a fashion similar to crop circles).
 The message read "Hello, World!".
-In June 2011 the Parisian tattoo artist K.A.R.L., as part of a promotion for Ballantine's scotch whisky, created the world's first animated tattoo utilizing a Data Matrix code in a collaborative process streamed live on Facebook.

 Technical specifications

 Data Matrix symbols are made up of modules arranged within a perimeter finder and timing pattern.
 It can encode up to 3,116 characters from the entire ASCII character set (with extensions).
 The symbol consists of data regions which contain modules set out in a regular array.
 Large symbols contain several regions.
 Each data region is delimited by a finder pattern, and this is surrounded on all four sides by a quiet zone border (margin).
 (Note: The modules may be round or square- no specific shape is defined in the standard.
 For example, dot-peened cells are generally round.)